John David Morley to Me

 John David Morley (David) died on 18th February 2018, alongside the lady who he was devoted to, his soul mate, and for whom he had been caring for many years in her old age.
 Though I guessed this might happen from reading his novel Ella Morris, I was still taken by surprise on hearing the sad news.
 His last email to me was on 7 January 2018 (included in the collection below).
 I was not feeling well at the time.
 When I finally managed to reply, it was on 18 February – not knowing that was the day he died.
 Increasingly I feel the loss of him.

 I met David only twice, both times before he was twenty.
-His mother, the artist and sculptor Patricia Morley (who painted two portraits of me), told me that he wanted to be a poet and I gave him an English translation of the Chinese Classical novel "Dream of the Red Chamber" as Christmas present.
+His mother, the artist and sculptor Patricia Morley (who painted two ), told me that he wanted to be a poet and I gave him an English translation of the Chinese Classical novel "Dream of the Red Chamber" as Christmas present.
 Then I corresponded with him briefly at about the time I completed Music is Happiness (CD & book), of which he wrote a generous comment.
 It was again very generous of him to write so much to me from 2017 to his death while according to his words, the nursing of his love had become so demanding that he no longer had the time for many of his friends and for his own pursuits.
 We shared experiences of our respective cross-cultural backgrounds.
 I began to get to know him as a person, and admired his talents and in depth knowledge of so many things.
 I enjoy reading his English, which I find beautiful.